How to Get a Proofreading Certificate Worth Having

 How to Get a Proofreading Certificate

-I penned a post about why proofreading courses provide a good ROI if you have any doubts.
+I penned a post explaining why proofreading courses offer a good ROI, in case you have any doubts.

 Luckily, all the best proofreading classes give you a certificate of completion or the chance to earn one by passing the final exam.

-First, let’s see exactly what we mean when we talk about getting a proofreading certificate.
+First, let’s clarify exactly what we mean by “getting a proofreading certificate.”

 What Is a Proofreading Certificate?